DavHau/mach-nix/Readme.md

 ---
 ### **Use Case 3**: Defina a python derivation via nix expression language
-If you are familier writing nix expressions, you don't need to install this program.
+If you are comfortable with writing nix expressions, you don't need to install this program.
 You can call it directly from a nix expression
 ```nix
 let
   mach-nix = import (builtins.fetchGit {